web3-authn/email-dkim-verifier-contract/email-dkim-verifier-contract/README.md

     ```

 - `request_id`
-  Optional request ID hint used for frontend polling.
+  Optional request ID hint used for correlation by the *caller contract*.
   - In on‑chain mode, the contract derives `request_id` from the email Subject when present.
-  - In encrypted mode, pass `request_id` so the contract can store a terminal failure result even if the worker cannot decrypt/parse the Subject (e.g. wrong AEAD context / Outlayer execution failure).
+  - In encrypted mode, pass `request_id` so the contract can echo it back even if the worker cannot decrypt/parse the Subject (e.g. wrong AEAD context / Outlayer execution failure).

 - Attached deposit
   - Must attach at least `MIN_DEPOSIT` (currently `0.01 NEAR`):